privacy-scaling-explorations/zkevm-circuits/aggregator/README.md

 Our keccak table uses $2^{19}$ rows.
 Each keccak round takes `300` rows.
 When the number of round is less than $2^{19}/300$, the cell manager will fill in the rest of the rows with dummy hashes.

-The only hash that uses dynamic number of rounds is the last hash.
+The only hash that uses a dynamic number of rounds is the last hash.
 Suppose we target for `MAX_AGG_SNARK = 10`.
 Then, the last hash function will take no more than `32 * 10 /136 = 3` rounds.

 We also know in the circuit if a chunk is an empty one or not.
 This is given by a flag `is_padding`.

 For the input of the final data hash
 - we extract `32 * MAX_AGG_SNARK` number of cells (__static__ here) from the last hash.
 We then compute the RLC of those `32 * MAX_AGG_SNARK` when the corresponding `is_padding` is not set.
-We constrain this RLC matches the `data_rlc` from the keccak table.
+We constrain this RLC match the `data_rlc` from the keccak table.

 For the output of the final data hash
-- we extract all three hash digest cells from last 3 rounds.
+- we extract all three hash digest cells from the last 3 rounds.
 We then constraint that the actual data hash matches one of the three hash digest cells with proper flags defined as follows.
     - if the num_of_valid_snarks <= 4, which only needs 1 keccak-f round.
-Therefore the batch's data hash (input, len, data_rlc, output_rlc) are in the first 300 keccak rows;
+Therefore the batch's data hash (input, len, data_rlc, output_rlc) is in the first 300 keccak rows;
     - else if the num_of_valid_snarks <= 8, which needs 2 keccak-f rounds.
-Therefore the batch's data hash (input, len, data_rlc, output_rlc) are in the 2nd 300 keccak rows;
+Therefore the batch's data hash (input, len, data_rlc, output_rlc) is in the 2nd 300 keccak rows;
     - else the num_of_valid_snarks <= 12, which needs 3 keccak-f rounds.
-Therefore the batch's data hash (input, len, data_rlc, output_rlc) are in the 3rd 300 keccak rows;
+Therefore the batch's data hash (input, len, data_rlc, output_rlc) is in the 3rd 300 keccak rows;

 |#valid snarks | offset of data hash | flags|
 |---| ---| ---|